 Providing on-street spaces for shared vehicles, whether they're cars or pickup trucks or electric mopeds, helps make shared vehicles attractive to use for more neighbors, while squeezing more utility out of our finite supply of curb.

 Convenient vehicle sharing helps give people the flexibility to sell their car (or forego buying one).
 One of the key findings in the SFMTA's On-Street Car Sharing Pilot Program Evaluation Report (PDF) was that the average on-street shared vehicle in San Francisco is used by 19 different people each month, with some shared on-street vehicles used by 30 or 40 or 60 different neighbors.

 Whether your trip involves hauling or shopping or tour-guiding, vehicle sharing can be a convenient and affordable way to get around the city.

 Truqit (24/7 self-service pickup trucks)

-In addition to the SFMTA's own evaluation of its 2011 On-Street Car Share Pilot, the 2013 car share pilot is motivated and informed by research and analysis of urban car sharing prepared by Susan Shaheen and Elliot Martin of the UC Berkeley Transportation Sustainability Research Center, as well as other researchers:
+In addition to the SFMTA's own evaluation of its 2011 On-Street Car Share Pilot, the 2013 car share pilot was motivated and informed by research and analysis of urban car sharing prepared by Elliot Martin and Susan Shaheen of the UC Berkeley Transportation Sustainability Research Center, as well as other researchers:

 Elliot Martin and Susan A. Shaheen, Access, UC Berkeley, Spring 2011